ICON Yachts

 ICON Yachts is a Dutch shipbuilding company headquartered in Harlingen, Netherlands.

 ICON Yachts is a highly specialized shipyard for yacht conversion and refit projects, which has established a leading position in the sector of Explorer yachts and purpose vessels.

-Since 2021, ICON Yachts group is owned by Mr. Micca Ferrero, a prominent Swiss businessman.
+Since 2021, Mr. Micca Ferrero, a prominent Swiss businessman, has owned the ICON Yachts group.

 The shipyard

 The shipyard is located outside the historic port of Harlingen and it has unrestricted open-water access from locks and bridges.
 The yard facilities include a 150 x 33m covered and heated dry dock with a 7.5m maximum draft and a 90m long floating dock.
 ICON Yachts strategic site has been crucial in defining the company's specialization in conversions and refits.

 Lloyd's Register awarded ICON Yachts ISO 9001 and ISO 14001 certifications.
 Thus, since 2021, the shipyard uses 100% green energy and it was the first Dutch shipbuilding company to be awarded with the ISO 14001.